-Exodus 10:16-and this is after the second plague.
+Exodus 10:16 is after the second plague.
 There were all the other signs coming up to it, but the second plague of locust.
-Pharaoh had been beaten down; he was beginning to feel it.
-So v 16 is very instructive: "Then Pharaoh called for Moses and Aaron in haste...
-[And that's why I brought up about John Kerry; because you know this is only a political expediency and it will last as long as people's remembrance.] ... and he said, 'I have sinned against the LORD your God, and against you.
-Now therefore forgive, I pray you, my sin only this once...
-[Just this once!
+Pharaoh had been beaten down; he was beginning to feel it; this is very instructive:

+Exodus 10:16: "Then Pharaoh called for Moses and Aaron in haste..."

+That's why I brought up about John Kerry; because you know this is only a political expediency and it will last as long as people's remembrance.

+"...and he said, 'I have sinned against the LORD your God, and against you.
+Now therefore, I beg you, forgive my sin only this once..." (vs 16-17).
+Just this once!
 Not all of his sins.
 Not all of the oppression.

-So here is what amounts to an apology without repentance!
-Seeking forgiveness without repentance!] ... and entreat the LORD your God, that He may take away from me this death only.'
-And he went out from Pharaoh, and entreated the LORD.
-And the LORD turned a mighty strong west wind, which took away the locusts, and cast them into the Red sea; there remained not one locust in all the coasts of Egypt.
-But the LORD hardened Pharaoh's heart...
-[Now why did He harden Pharaoh's heart?
+Here is what amounts to an apology without repentance!
+Seeking forgiveness without repentance!

+"...and pray to the LORD your God that He may take away from me this death only.'
+And he went out from Pharaoh, and prayed to the LORD.
+And the LORD turned a mighty strong west wind, which took away the locusts and threw them into the Red Sea.
+There did not remain one locust in all the boundaries of Egypt.
+But the LORD hardened Pharaoh's heart..." (vs 17-20).

+Why did He harden Pharaoh's heart?
 Because Pharaoh didn't repent!
-And that's a key; that's what to learn here.
+That's a key; that's what to learn here.
 If you don't truly repent, seeking forgiveness is going to lead you to have a hard heart.
-And you don't want that.
-And what's a hard heart going to do but make matters worse-right?
-Always does!] ...so that he would not let the children of Israel go" (vs 16-20).
+You don't want that!
+What's a hard heart going to do but make matters worse, always does!

+"...and he did not let the children of Israel go" (v 20).

-Now, let's look at another false repentance, back here in Acts, the eighth chapter.
-Now here again you have a situation where there is no repentance.
-Let's look at the attitude that takes place here in the case of Simon Magus.
-Now you know what he was.
+Let's look at another false repentance, Acts 8.
+Here again you have a situation where there is no repentance.
+Let's look at the attitude that takes place here in the case of Simon Magus; you know what he was.
 Let's see who he was and what he was, and then let's see his attitude when it was fully exposed to him what he should do.

-Acts 8:9 "But there was a certain man named Simon, who had from earlier times been practicing sorcery in the city...
-[Now, that is serving Satan, using witchcraft, sorcery and all the things that are with it.] ... and astounding the nation of Samaria, proclaiming himself to be some great one....
-[And that's what Satan always does.
-He let's the men proclaim themselves how great they areand he is the power behind them.] ...
-To him they had all given heed, from the least to the greatest, saying, 'This man is the great power of God.'
+Acts 8:9 "But there was a certain man named Simon, who had from earlier times been practicing sorcery in the city... [serving Satan, using witchcraft, sorcery and all the things that are with it] ...and astounding the nation of Samaria, proclaiming himself to be some great one."

+That's what Satan always does.
+He let's the men proclaim themselves how great they are-and he is the power behind them.

+Verse 10: "To him they had all given heed, from the least to the greatest, saying, 'This man is the great power of God.'
 Now they were giving heed to him because he had for a long time bewitched them with sorceries.
 But when they believed Philip, who was preaching the Gospel-the things concerning the Kingdom of God and the name of Jesus Christ-they were baptized, both men and women.
-Then Simon himself also believed... [but no repentance?] ...and after being baptized, he steadfastly continued with Philip, and as he beheld the signs and great works of power that were being done, he was amazed.
-Now when the apostles in Jerusalem heard that Samaria had received the Word of God, they sent Peter and John to them; who, after coming down to Samaria, prayed for them, that they might receive the Holy Spirit" (vs 9-15).
+Then Simon himself also believed... [no repentance] ...and after being baptized, he steadfastly continued with Philip, and as he beheld the signs and great works of power that were being done, he was amazed.
+Now when the apostles in Jerusalem heard that Samaria had received the Word of God, they sent Peter and John to them; who, after coming down to Samaria, prayed for them, that they might receive the Holy Spirit" (vs 10-15).